Theatre & Dance (THDN)

 Lecturer: Heath J. Hansum (Co-Director, Theatre)

-Professional Staff: Mark Hutchinson, Sierra N. Pete
+Professional Staff: Mark Hutchinson (Co-Director, Theatre), Sierra N. Pete